Refine your search

 [email protected] | +358 50 462 0830

-In parallel, Liuski is outlining a theoretical paradigm tentatively titled Theology of Safety and Security, which seeks to articulate the theological and existential foundations of safety in contemporary societies.
-A collaborative scholarly volume on this emerging framework is currently in preparation.
+In parallel, Liuski is outlining a new theological paradigm tentatively titled Theology of Security and Safety, which seeks to articulate the theological and existential foundations of safety in contemporary societies.
+A collaborative scholarly volume on this emerging framework is currently in preparation (expected 2027).

-Liuski earned her Doctor of Theology degree in 2023 with the dissertation The Finnish Military Chaplaincy: A Double Bonded Profession in a Changing Operational Environment, in which she examined the double-bonded profession of Finnish military chaplaincy and its development in the context of the 2020s.
+Liuski earned her Doctor of Theology degree in 2023 with the dissertation The Finnish Military Chaplaincy: A Double Bonded Profession in a Changing Operational Environment, which examined the profession of Finnish military chaplaincy and its development in the context of the 2020s.

 Publications